mvdh7/calkulate/docs/conventions.md

 A number of Calkulate functions take two dicts as inputs.
 These are, and contain:

-  1. `concTotals` - the total concentrations of chemical species that are variable over the titration pH range (for more details see the [total concentrations](../concentrations) documentation);
+  1. `concTotals` - the constant total concentrations of chemical species that are individually variable over the titration pH range (for more details see the [total concentrations](../concentrations) documentation);
   2. `eqConstants` - the stoichiometric dissociation constants for each equilibrium in seawater, evaluated at the titration temperature and sample salinity, on the Free pH scale (for more details see the [dissociation constants](../dissociation) documentation).

 ## Guesstimates